UNM Online Handbook

 Propose an AOP

-The request initiates an assurance check.
-UNM Online verifies the program’s curriculum according to the most current UNM Catalog.
-For each course in the program, the following are also determined:
+The inquiry initiates an assurance check.
+UNM Online verifies the program’s curriculum according to the most current UNM Catalog and the following is determined:

-• History of offering via the online delivery type,
+- History of offerings via the online delivery type,

-• The stage of development in the learning management system (Canvas),
+- The stage of a course's development in the learning management system (Canvas),

-• The readiness of the instructor assigned to teaching it.
+- The readiness of the instructor assigned to teach.

-• Whether the proposed AOP is appropriate for the unit’s and the institution’s goals.
+- Whether the proposed AOP is appropriate for the unit’s and institution’s goals.

 Launch an AOP